 Beef Biltong vs Beef Jerky

-How Many Carbs in Beef Jerky?
+How Many Carbohydrates in Beef Jerky?

-When considering the amount of carbs in beef jerky, it’s vital to understand that nutrition facts always show serving sizes but it has actually been found that serving size guidance for consumers often is not as effective as some may believe due to inconsistencies, lack of understanding, and confusion.3
+When considering the amount of carbs in beef jerky, it’s vital to understand that nutrition facts always show serving sizes but it has actually been found that serving size guidance for consumers often is not as effective as some may believe due to inconsistencies, lack of understanding, and confusion.5

 Additionally, often people will eat much more in one sitting than in 1 serving size.
 Because of this, it can be really helpful to keep track of your food with a food log on one of the many different free apps available such as Lose it and My Fitness Pal.
 When logging food, something important to keep in mind is the difference between net carbs and total carbs.